What is the US NATO Tempest

 EMC resistant

-We offer you a multitude of special materials and technical refinements for EMC-resistant touchscreen solutions - exactly adapted to your requirements and applications.
-Customized special solutions are our strength.
+We offer a variety of special materials and technical refinements for EMC-resistant touchscreen solutions – precisely adapted to your requirements and the area of application.
+Customer-specific special solutions are our strength.

-Military applications pose a major challenge for touchscreen integration.
-A military-grade touchscreen needs to withstand extreme conditions, work extremely reliably, and comply with all EMC regulations.
+Military applications pose a major challenge for the integration of touchscreens.
+A touchscreen for military applications must withstand extreme conditions, function highly reliably and comply with all EMC specifications.

 EMC shielding does not always have to be expensive.
-We are happy to develop efficient solutions for you according to the specification of the corresponding standard.
-We draw on a large portfolio of implemented projects and already offer many standard solutions for you without further development effort.
-Special shielding materials are in stock from our warehouse.
+We would be happy to develop efficient solutions for you in accordance with the specifications of the relevant standard.
+We have access to a large portfolio of implemented projects and already offer you many standard solutions without further development effort.
+Special shielding materials are in stock in our warehouse.

 Increasing civilian demand